content-optimizer-gmbh/mautic-doi-plugin/README.md

 ## How to Install

-The current version was tested with Mautic 3.3.
-Support for Mautic 4 is on the way.
+The current version was tested with Mautic 4.4.5

 1. Donwload the ZIP file
 2. Extract it to a local directory